Nootropic profile

 Astaxanthin is a potent carotenoid antioxidant derived from microalgae that is 6,000 times stronger than vitamin C. It crosses the blood-brain barrier to protect neurons from oxidative damage, supports brain circulation, and shows promise for age-related cognitive preservation.

-The key benefits of Astaxanthin include: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.
+The main benefits people report from Astaxanthin are: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.

 Log in to leave a comment.